 Buffalo Central Terminal

 Buffalo’s Art Deco train station has been searching for new purpose and use since the last Amtrak passengers disembarked in 1979.
 After decades of neglect, followed more recently by well-intended grassroot initiatives that lacked funding, the redevelopment of the massive property is finally underway fueled by a $61 million investment by New York State.
-The Central Terminal Restoration Corp. is overseeing basic safety and stabilization work along with roof and window repair with a goal of reopening the passenger concourse for limited public use.
+The Central Terminal Restoration Corp. is overseeing basic safety and stabilization work along with roof and window repair with a goal of reopening the passenger concourse for public use.
 Concurrently, work is underway on a Historic Structures and Cultural Landscape Report and proposals are being solicited from private development partners.
 For the first time in four decades, tangible progress is being made on one of Buffalo’s most beloved buildings.

 Find more: Buffalo Central Terminal